top of page

 A Nude Mona Lisa?

-This figure’s stance, hands, inscrutable smile, and enigmatic backdrop, all bear a striking resemblance to one of the most famous paintings in the world: the Mona Lisa.
+This figure’s stance, hands, inscrutable smile, and enigmatic backdrop, all bear a striking resemblance to one of the most famous paintings in the world: Leonardo da Vinci's Mona Lisa (1503-1519).

-Much like the Mona Lisa, there is something alluring and intriguing about this figure’s smile and the strange musculature of her stature.
+Much like the Mona Lisa, there is something alluring and intriguing about the sitter’s smile and the prominent musculature of her stature.

 Despite what you must be thinking, this is not a naked version of the Mona Lisa.

-This painting is actually based on a preparatory drawing on cardboard known as La Joconde nue, which is today housed in the Museo Condé del castello di Chantilly.
+This painting is actually based on a preparatory cardboard drawing known as La Joconde nue, currently housed in the Museo Condé del castello di Chantilly.
 The preparatory cartoon (cartone) features pinholes which would have been used to transfer the outline of the design with the use of charcoal powder, in order to execute an oil painting.

-However, the presence of lead white strokes which highlight certain aspects of the drawing suggests that this cartoon was never destined to be discarded after its use, but is rather a ‘ben finito’ drawing.
+However, the presence of lead white strokes which highlight certain aspects of the drawing, suggest that the cartoon was never destined to be discarded after its use, but is rather a ‘ben finito’ drawing.
 After all, is it unusually large for a preparatory sketch (77.5 x 52 cm).

 Studies have concluded that the drawing was completed in c.1514-1516, and was most likely executed alongside the Mona Lisa which was painted in c.1503.